Spiritualist lauds Uttarakhand CM for freeing temples | Politics

 ''This should be a welcome step for the whole country and I wish more Chief Ministers take note of this and move in this direction,'' he said.

 In his tweet, the spiritualist said,''Congratulations Shri @TIRATHSRAWAT ji, to govt of Uttarakhand & to all others who supported the #FreeTemples movement including media houses, over 3 cr people, & many spiritual & religious leaders who have stood up for this cause.
-I express my utmost gratitude to everyone.'' ''This should be a welcome step for the whole country and I wish more Chief Ministers take note of this and move in this direction,'' he said.
+I express my utmost gratitude to everyone.''
+PTI NVM NVG NVG

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)